Finning brings first Caterpillar Operator Challenge to Canada

 The top three champions from our four Canadian events win an all-expenses paid trip to compete at the Regional Caterpillar Operator Challenge in Clayton, North Carolina, USA on October 21-23, 2019 for a chance to compete at the Global Cat Operator Challenge in 2020 at ConExpo in Las Vegas, Nevada.

-Media are invited to attend the event Saturday, June 15 at the Finning branch - 1764 Douglas Road in Kamloops.
-The operator challenge takes place from 10 a.m. – 4 p.m. with the awards ceremony to follow.
+Media are invited to attend the event Thursday, June 20 at the Finning branch – 19100 – 94 Avenue in Surrey B.C.
+The operator challenge takes place from 3 p.m. – 9 p.m. with the awards ceremony to follow.

 Visit our website for information on the operator challenge: https://www.finning.com/en_CA/campaigns/operator-challenge.html